CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Compiler and Linker

 ## In conclusion
-I hope this chapter gave the essentials of what is the difference in between static and dynamic library so as some examples of how to examine the dynamic one.
+I hope this chapter gave the essentials of what is the difference in between static and dynamic library so as some examples of how to examine them.
 It was quite a lot to grasp so now it's time for a double shot of espresso or any kind of preferable refreshment.

 I would highly recommend to deep dive into this topic even more.
 Here are some resources I would recommend;